 Decompression chambers are located in Kuantan, Lumut, Ipoh, Semporna and Labuan.

 Stings from jellyfish and other marine animals can be fatal.
 You should seek advice from local authorities, your tour operator or hotel regarding seasonal bathing conditions, recommended precautions and other potential dangers.

 Malaria is a risk in rural areas but not in urban and coastal areas.
 Outbreaks of other mosquito-borne illnesses (including chikungunya fever and filariasis) also occur.
 Dengue fever is prevalent, including in major urban areas, with more serious outbreaks reported from time to time.
+There has been a 250 per cent increase in cases of dengue in the first half of 2014 (compared with the same period in 2013).
 The risk of contracting these infections rises during the wet season.
 We recommend that you consider malaria prophylaxis where appropriate and that you take precautions against being bitten by mosquitoes, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.